Manufactured Home Interest Rates | Loans 2025

 Yes, homeowners can get a reverse mortgage on a manufactured home under certain conditions.
 The home must meet the FHA’s property eligibility requirements, be built after June 1976, be on a permanent foundation, and be taxed as real estate.
 You must also own the land the home is on.
 The reverse mortgage program most commonly used for this purpose is the FHA’s Home Equity Conversion Mortgage (HECM) program.
 Always consult with a qualified professional before making decisions on complex financial matters like reverse mortgages.

-Ready to compare interest rates for manufactured home loans?
+Compare interest rates for manufactured home loans

 Time to make a move?
 Let us find the right mortgage for you